osrf-migration/srcsim-wiki/qual_task1.md

 ## Upload your log files

-A submission for qual task 1 requires to files.
+A submission for qual task 1 requires two files.
 The first is a text file that contains information about the LEDs and your reported LED locations.
 The second file contains simulation state information.

 #### 1. LED answer log file